tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 >2.
 HTML -- BillBoard 100 Year Top Music for 2020, 2021, and 2022
 Use beautifulsoup to parse the link https://www.billboard.com/charts/year-end/hot-100-songs/ then store into list.
 Match the dataset narrative column to see whether they mention the song to add new features.
 3 new features are : song title, singer, rank

 >3.
-Application/ JSON --  Best book recommendation for 2020, 2021, and 2022
+Image --  TOP 20 boxoffice for 2020, 2021, and 2022
-Import JSON package to parse the “data/books.json” and match them based on the new feature country which is added by 6.1 shapefile dataset.
-3 new features are : author, imagelink, title
+Picking up the top 20 most popular box office movies data in the U.S. between 2020 and 2022 of each year.
+These data are made from image files.
+Match the data if "movie title" is included in Pixstory data's "Title" or "Narrative".
+3 new features are : rank, year, release

-# Assignment 1: Data Aggragation, Tika Similarity Test and Clustering
+# Assignment 1: Data Aggragation, Tika Similarity Test and Clustering D
+>1.
+Data Aggregation : Once all of our external data had been added to our table (including our MIME types), we had to combine all of our work.
+We sourced all of our work together into a shared folder, and then created a universal folder structure for our files and code.
+Any external sources were placed into a folder titled ‘data’, while the pixstory data for the assignment (as well as the .py file), was left in the main directory.
+This was done for simplicity of terminal commands being run to combine our .xlsx files into a single .tsv.
+>2.
+Tika Similarity Test